MarenOelixtown/web-challenges/README.md

 # Web Challenges @SPICED Academy/neuefische

-### This repository contains the practical coding tasks from the Web Development Bootcamp @SPICED Academy/neuefische, which reflect the learning content from eight weeks.
+### This repository contains practical coding tasks from the Web Development Bootcamp @SPICED Academy/neuefische, which reflect the learning content from eight weeks.

 ---
 > [!NOTE]